What Is Blood Pressure?

 Long-term regular physical activity can lower your blood pressure and help to control your weight.
-Physical activity at a moderate intensity for at least 30 minutes 5 days a week is the recommended level to keep your body healthy and is also a great way to reduce stress and help you feel good.
+Physical activity at a moderate intensity for at least 30-minutes five days a week is the recommended level to keep your body healthy and is also a great way to reduce stress and help you feel good.

 - Aim for a healthy weight